Mixing on Stochastic Staircase Transformations: Introduction

-We introduce the class of ``stochastic staircase'' transformations, rank-one transformations constructed stochastically, and show that almost surely such transformations are mixing.
-Our result is a broad generalization of Ornstein's constructions (which are a special case of stochastic staircase transformations) that also includes (non-stochastic) staircase transformations; where Ornstein used uniform variables for the differences between the spacers and staircase transformations use ``random variables'' that are identically one for the differences, we show that using arbitrary iid sequence of random variables generates mixing.
-This application of \cite{CS10} provides a large class of mixing rank-one transformations including, in addition to those just mentioned, the ``random staircase'' transformations, the random analogue of the staircase construction with positive density spacer sequences: \begin{theorem*} Stochastic staircase transformations are mixing. \end{theorem*}
+We introduce the class of stochastic staircase transformations, a broad generalization of Ornstein's random constructions which includes the deterministic staircase transformations and all other known examples of rank-one mixing transformations, and our main result is the following: \begin{theorem*}[Theorems \ref{T:rsmix} and \ref{T:rsmix2}] Almost every stochastic staircase transformation is mixing. \end{theorem*} This provides a large class of mixing rank-one transformations including, in addition to those just mentioned, the random staircase transformations, the random analogue of the staircase construction with positive density spacer sequences.